-Staff should be aware that safeguarding issues can manifest themselves via sexual harassment/sexual abuse.
+Staff should be aware that safeguarding issues can manifest themselves via abuse.
 It can happen both inside and outside of school and online.
-It is important that all staff recognise the indicators and signs of sexual harassment/sexual abuse.
+It is important that all staff recognise the indicators and signs of abuse.
 Even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported.
-Any concerns regarding sexual harassment/sexual abuse should be reported to the DSLs as a matter of urgency.
+Any concerns regarding abuse should be reported to the DSLs as a matter of urgency.